How Phrase Based Indexing Works

 Imagine an information retrieval system that uses phrases to index, search, rank, and describe documents on the web.
-This system would look at the way those phrases were used across the web to decide if they were “valid” or “good” phrases.
-In addition to considering if their use on all webpages was significant statistically by how frequently they were used, it would also look at how those phrases might have been related to each other – certain phrases tend to be mentioned in the same documents as other phrases
+This system would look at how phrases were used to decide if they were “valid” or “good” phrases.
+It would consider if their use on all web pages was statistically significant by how frequently they got used.
+It would also look at how those phrases might relate to each other.
+Certain phrases tend to get mentioned with the same documents as other phrases.

 For example, a document that talks about the “President of the United States” may also be likely to include the phrase “white house.”
-So the appearance of some phrases can be used to predict the appearance of other phrases.
+The appearance of some phrases can predict the appearance of other phrases.
 And a spam document might contain an excessive number of related phrases.

-Some “spam” pages have little meaningful content, but may instead be made up of large collections of popular words and phrases.
-These are sometimes referred to as “keyword stuffed pages.”
-Similar pages containing specific words and phrases that advertisers might be interested in are often called “honeypots,” and are created for search engines to display along with paid advertisements.
-To searchers looking for meaningful content, those pages can be a waste of time, and cause of frustration.
+Some “spam” pages have little meaningful content but may instead be large collections of popular words and phrases.
+These are sometimes referred to as “keyword-stuffed pages.”
+Similar pages containing specific words and phrases that advertisers might be called “honeypots.”
+They are created for search engines to display along with paid advertisements.
+Unfortunately, to searchers looking for meaningful content, those pages can waste time and cause frustration.

-Google’s Anna Patterson is the listed inventor on a number of patent applications that describe a phrase based indexing system that probably should be getting more attention than it has in the past.
-I’ve written about a couple of these patent filings, and a new one was published this week.
+Google’s Anna Patterson is the listed inventor on many patent applications that describe a phrase-based indexing system.
+It should probabky be getting more attention than it has in the past.
+I’ve written about a couple of these patent filings.
+A new one came out this week.
 The newest filing, and a couple of the others, are explicitly assigned to Google.
-The fact that there are a number of related phrase based indexing makes it look like it is something Google has commited to using.
+Moreover, the fact that there are several related phrase-based indexing makes it look like it is something Google has committed to using.

 - * Multiple index based information retrieval system (20060106792) Assigned to Google